abnTechLab/alexa-workshop/docs/tutorials/hello-world/4-testing.md

 <br />

-3. Enabling Testing is really easy.
+3. Enabling testing is really easy.
 At first, the simulator will display **Test is disabled for this skill** and you should see the **Off** option selected.
 Click in the drop-down and select **Development**.
 After, you should see the label changed to **Skill testing is enabled in: Development**.
   <br />
   <br />